 Mr. Hill has been a public finance professional since 1989 and is a founding partner of NHA Advisors, LLC.
 His clients include California cities, special districts, counties, K-12 school districts and former redevelopment agencies throughout the State.
-In addition to providing traditional financial advisory expertise on public finance, Mr. Hill’s expertise includes advising on public policies related to financial matters, appropriate reserve levels and capital finance requirements.
+In addition to providing traditional financial advisory expertise on public finance, Mr. Hill provides guidance and expertise on other financial matters, public policy recommendations and appropriate capital finance strategies.
 His understanding of local government and the operational components (public safety, water, sewer, marinas, airports, golf courses and other enterprise funds) provides a professional basis to assist public agencies in developing sound financial planning practices.

 Mr. Hill’s technical experience includes advising on the issuance of water and sewer revenue bonds, general obligation bonds, tax allocation bonds, certificates of participation, tax and revenue anticipation notes, land-secured improvement bonds, and bond anticipation notes.
 In addition to traditional projects, Mr. Hill is also active in energy efficiency and renewable energy project financing including power purchase agreements.